marxjohnson/AutoHandbrake/README.md

             # name the remaining episodes sequentially, skipping these questions in the wizard.
         autohb.rb -t "The Simpsons" -s 5 -e 4 # Default the first episode file name to "The Simpsons S05E04" and
             # name the remaining episodes sequentially, but allow these to be overridden in the wizard.
+        autohb.rb -d "/Videos/The Simpsons Season 1 Disc 1"
+            # instead of scanning a disc, scan the given directory for video files to convert.